 For VP of Learning and Development at Wyndham Destinations Anthony Sandonato, agility has been the key to building an L&D program that stays aligned with Wyndham’s needs.

 “Our L&D team structure is built upon that flexible framework, and designed to remain nimble and adjust to continuous organizational changes without compromising either the speed or quality of our talent development strategies,” Sandonato explains.

 With an agile training infrastructure in place, your L&D function will be prepared to upskill employees and take on new challenges as the needs of your business shift.
 In a similar L&D report from findcourses.co.uk, Global Talent Development Manager for WilsonHCG Dave Miller explained that “Because employees are based in different locations, and their cultures and demographics are different, we have to constantly adjust what we do.
 I think that constant feedback also keeps up the competitive advantage.”
 By experientially demonstrating agility to employees in training, they’ll be able to apply that same logic to their daily responsibilities.

 Look Outside Your Company Walls

-While these strategies are imperative for long-term business success, you may not have all the resources available to implement them.
-Looking beyond the walls of your organization is one way to ensure that you’re deploying an innovation strategy that will drive you to meet your business goals and objectives.
+These strategies are exciting, but may also be more than you have the resources to implement.
+Looking outside the walls of your organization is one way to ensure that you’re implementing an innovation strategy that will have a real impact is looking to external expertise.